Learn More About Coding Classes in Phoenix

 With coding skills, you can turn toward several career opportunities depending on your specialties.

-Those with knowledge of both front and back-end web development can pursue a career as a Full Stack Developer, where they’ll work on both front and back-end tasks.
+Those with knowledge of both front and back-end web development can pursue a career as a Full Stack Developer, where they’ll work on both front-end and back-end tasks.
 To qualify as a Full Stack Developer, you must thoroughly understand applications from end to end.
-This means knowing basic front and back-end languages and understanding scrum, whiteboarding, and the software development cycle.
-Full Stack Developers make an average annual salary of $124,000.
+This means knowing basic front and back-end languages and understanding Scrum, whiteboarding, and the software development cycle.
+Full Stack Developers in Phoenix make an average annual salary of $106,000.

 For individuals with management experience, consider a career as a Software Project Manager.
 This role requires extensive project management and benefits from a skilled worker with high energy, organization, and communication skills.
-Software Project Managers in the US earn an average annual salary of $96,000.
+Software Project Managers in Phoenix earn an average annual salary of $64,000.

 Noble Desktop’s Software Engineering Certificate will teach you the essentials of front and back-end web development during the 20-week full-time live online course.
 The curriculum includes HTML and CSS for web development, as well as JavaScript and Python.
 At the end of the 20 weeks, students will take home a professional portfolio of projects and the skills needed to secure a role in software and web development.